Trust Dental Care Tijuana

 Humans have 32 teeth, including the third molars, or wisdom teeth.
 Dentists name each tooth based on its shape, position, and sometimes a specific number or letter to avoid confusion and ensure precise dental care.
 For instance, “right mandibular second molar” indicates the second molar on the right side of the lower jaw.

-Teeth at the front of the mouth—incisors, lateral incisors, and canines—are known as anterior teeth, while premolars and molars at the back are posterior teeth.
+Teeth at the front of the mouth—incisors, lateral incisors, and canines—are anterior teeth, while premolars and molars at the back are posterior teeth.

 The term *mandibular* describes the teeth in the lower jaw, and *maxillary* refers to those in the upper jaw.